-Cyrenglish is a way to write English phonetically with the Cyrillic alphabet created by Holden Funk.
-It consists of a wide variety of characters from languages who are Slavic in nature and not.
-It is mainly used to write western Canadian English, specifically the English spoken in Manitoba and Saskatchewan.
-This would benefit learners of English as there is mainly a one-to-one correspondence between letters and sounds.
+Cyrenglish is a way to write English with the Cyrillic alphabet created by Holden Funk.
+It uses letters from Slavic languages and others.
+It is designed to write western Canadian English, particularly of Manitoba and Saskatchewan.
+There is more or less a one-to-one correspondence between letters and sounds, which would benefit learners.

 (Article 1 of the Universal Declaration of Human Rights)